-The Hohenberg-Kohn theorem~\cite{HohKoh-64} is a cornerstone of Density Functional Theory.
-In spite of its rather abstract character, it is often cited as the main justification for the use of the density as a parameter to replace the $N$-particle wavefunction.
-As we will explain, the necessary assumptions for its validity are not yet fully understood mathematically.
-In fact, this theorem relies on the \emph{unique continuation principle} which is not completely settled for $N$-particle Hamiltonians.
+In this chapter we have mainly discussed the convex formulation of Density Functional Theory~\cite{Lieb-83b,HelTea-22} based on the universal functionals of Levy and Lieb.
+Another important result is the \emph{Hohenberg-Kohn theorem}~\cite{HohKoh-64} which, in spite of its rather abstract character, is often cited as the main justification for the use of the density to replace the $N$-particle wavefunction.
+As we will explain, the necessary assumptions for the validity of this theorem are not yet fully understood mathematically.
+In fact, this result relies on the \emph{unique continuation principle} which is not completely settled for $N$-particle Hamiltonians.
 Before stating the Hohenberg-Kohn theorem, we therefore start by discussing unique continuation in detail.

 For simplicity we assume throughout the whole appendix that there is no spin: